COVID-19 Vaccine Information for Cancer Patients

 With widespread community transmission of COVID-19 in Manitoba, CancerCare Manitoba (CCMB) will temporarily increase restrictions on patient companions in CCMB facilities.
 Read more here.

 Mask use Mandated at Manitoba Hospitals and Health Centres

-Effective September 1, 2020, all visitors arriving at health care facilities will be required to wear a non-medical mask to be permitted into the site.
+All visitors arriving at health care facilities are required to wear a non-medical mask.
 This includes CancerCare Manitoba sites.
 Please see the Government of Manitoba news release for more information.

 These guidelines apply to all patients, designated support persons, general visitors and tradespeople.
 Exceptions: children under the age of two and those determined on a case-by-case basis to be exempt for medical reasons.

 If you forget your mask, or are in need of a mask, a cloth mask will be provided at the screening station when you check-in.
 These cloth masks are courtesy of CancerCare Manitoba Foundation.